 Education & Outreach Activities and Participation Summary

-As the graduate student researcher, I have gained qualitative interview and thematic coding skills.
-By interviewing diverse queer identities including women, transgender men and women, and gender non-binary farmers, I have gained new awareness about how different identities navigate sustainable agriculture spaces.
-Building on my previous experience studying gender, I am able to gain additional understanding of how gender and sexuality are intertwined in farming.
-Having the opportunity to conduct this fieldwork has lead me to apply for the Ph.D. program in Rural Sociology at Penn State.
+As a graduate student researcher, I have gained research skills, including interviewing, qualitative coding, and data analysis.
+This project served as my master’s thesis, which has been successfully defended.
+The opportunity to engage in their fieldwork has resulted in being accepted to the Ph.D. program in Rural Sociology at Penn State.
 In my future career, I hope to continue to work in promoting the success of environmentally and socially sustainable farming practices.

 The findings in this research suggest several areas for future research.
 First, as regional qualitative data shows, queer farmers face additional barriers in terms of land access, farm location, and support systems (Leslie 2017, 2019; Wypler 2019).
 Thus, a quantitative study on queer farmers would be crucial in expanding knowledge on the needs of these farmers across the U.S.